aboutpc/Compression-for-LiDAR/README.md

 For simplicity, the demo is deployed in ipynb file.

+## visualization
+The recovered result of demo can be visualized in the ipynb file, there are also many point cloud processing libraries and softwares optional to visualize the results.

 ## recovery
 The process of point cloud recovery during the training of model is illustrated: